-- Encourage students to wash their hands before and after each meal. - Designate an allergen-free cafeteria table.
-Ensure the seats and countertop are washed, rinsed, and sanitized between lunch services.
-Also, students with food allergies cannot be forced to eat at this table. - Take extra care with serving utensils and serving containers to prevent cross-contact.
-Replace any utensils and food suspected of cross-contact on a self-serve or serving line.
+- Develop and implement a handwashing routine for children to wash their hands before and after each meal. - Designate an allergen-free table for children and a high chair for infants.
+Ensure the seats and tabletops are washed, rinsed, and sanitized between meals.
+Also, children with food allergies cannot be forced to eat at this table. - Take extra care with serving utensils and serving containers to prevent cross-contact.
+Replace any utensils and food suspected of cross-contact.
+Shared utensils and spills have a greater risk of cross-contact.